ryanLahbabi/EMBEDDED_SYSTEMS/README.md

 Selection of starting point:

 The ability to choose a starting point serves two purposes.
-First, as will be explained later, the robot will have to be reset at point B. After the reset, the robot will therefore have to be told to resume from point B. Second, choosing a starting point allows you to resume part of the game. the test without having to start over from the beginning.
+Firstly, as will be explained later, the robot will have to be reset at point B. After the reset, the robot will therefore have to be told to resume from point B. Secondly, choosing a starting point allows you to resume part of the route. the test without having to start over from the beginning.
 However, this is at the discretion of the assessor.

 There are three possible starting points for the robot: A, B and S. Each of these points is associated with a color.